appium/appium-espresso-driver/README.md

 #### Returned Result

 Base64-encoded content of the recorded media file if `remotePath` argument is falsy or an empty string.

+### mobile: hideKeyboard

+Tries to hide the on-screen keyboard.
+Throws an exception if the keyboard cannot be hidden.
+Does nothing if the keyboard is already hidden.

+#### Returned Result

+`true` if the keyboard was successfully hidden or `false` if it was already invisible.

+### mobile: isKeyboardShown

+Checks if the system on-screen keyboard is visible.

+#### Returned Result

+`true` if the keyboard is visible

 ## Backdoor Extension Usage